IRNAS/irnas-zephyr-template/README.md

 The manifest file (`west.yaml`) that comes with this template by default only allows certain modules from Nordic's `sdk-nrf` and `sdk-zephyr` repositories, while ignoring/blocking others.

-This means that a setup on the new machine and in CI is faster as the `west update` command does not clone all modules from the mentioned repositories but only the ones that are needed.
+This means that a setup on the new machine and in CI is faster as the `east update` command does not clone all modules from the mentioned repositories but only the ones that are needed.

-Manifest file only allows modules that are commonly used by IRNAS, however this can be easily changed by uncommenting the required modules and running `west update`.
+Manifest file only allows modules that are commonly used by IRNAS, however this can be easily changed by uncommenting the required modules and running `east update`.

 **IMPORTANT:** Such improvements do not come with some tradeoffs, there are now two things that a developer must take note of.